 We simultaneously worked with the company’s top leadership to align on the culture they felt would enable future business success.
 Using our Blue Beyond Values Cards, we engaged the executive leadership team in a spirited, iterative process to identify areas where they were already aligned and areas where they needed further discussion and alignment.
 This interactive and collaborative exercise gave the team the space to explore many diverse options for values, and it gave them permission to be open, excited, and moved by the work they do — which was the first key step in helping them create a more inspiring story and company narrative to share with their clients and customers.

 Through this process, they aligned on a small combination of values that they felt captured their current strengths while also moving the company toward its desired state.
 As the values options were narrowed down by the larger executive team, we then engaged directly with the CEO, who took an active role in the final selection of values, wording of the associated behaviors, and the accompanying visuals.
 From this came five compelling values statements and an overarching purpose statement for the organization to rally around.

-Throughout this process, we demonstrated our people-first, comprehensive design thinking approach to consulting — engaging key stakeholders through every step and working side-by-side with our in-house Visual Communications team to marry concepts with emotionally compelling and experiential visuals.
+Throughout this process, we demonstrated our people-first, comprehensive, and interdisciplinary approach to consulting — engaging key stakeholders through every step and working side-by-side with our visual communications consultants to marry concepts with emotionally compelling and experiential visuals.

 Moving the organization from its current culture towards the desired future state culture required creating programs and practices to inspire leaders, managers, and employees to live their new values every day.
 We created a three-tiered strategy to activate the desired culture — 1) galvanize commitment by increasing awareness and understanding; 2) embed the desired culture aims in business-wide processes and policies, including people programs; and 3) identify, design, and implement a program to create high-performing teams, starting with critical teams responsible for key areas of business transformation.
 Some of the new programs and practices implemented to activate the desired culture included: